DCeased: War of the Undead Gods

 Alfred, now living with Leslie Thompkins, struggles with guilt and begs to join Damian in the fight against the Anti-Living.
 On Almerac, Maxima orders her people to evacuate their homeworld while she stays behind to fight the undead.
 Manipulated by Ares, the Green Lantern Corps fight the other heroes after the Guardians announce that the best course of action is to destroy the Anti-Living rather than try to cure them.
 Mister Mxyzptlk appears and joins Superman and the Lanterns, but is infected, kills Stewart and Kilowog, and destroys the Green Lantern power battery.
 Despite the other cosmic beings deciding to sacrifice the universe and move on to another, Spectre refuses, repairs the battery, and battles Mxyzptlk.
-Superman and the Spectre defeat Mxyzptlk, but he kills the latter's human host Jim Corrigan before dying.
+Superman and the Spectre defeat Mxyzptlk, but he kills the Spectre's human host Jim Corrigan before dying.
 Alfred becomes the Spectre's host and kills Highfather, but Damian is infected and urges Alfred to save everyone as Mr. Miracle gets infected by his son Jacob.

 Darkseid invades Earth-2 with his army and infects Brainiac.
 Brainiac returns to his ship to destroy all the stolen cities but is interrupted by Cyborg who manages to hack into Brainiac and free the inhabitants of Kandor who join the fight against the Anti-Living.
 Jon flees the fight against Darkseid to absorb a blast aimed at destroying Earth-2.
 Alfred, as the Spectre, leaves and returns with the cure to heal both heroes and villains alike.
 Mr. Miracle and Big Barda reunite with their son Jacob while Supergirl reunites with her parents.
 Damian then meets with Black Racer alone, asking his opinion on a plan and he then meets Cyborg to discuss his plan.
 Cyborg reveals to the heroes and villains that Erebos is the source of Anti-Living and only the dead can reach him using a Doom Tube.
 Before the mission, Jon presents Damian with a white Batsuit.

 Cyborg creates a machine that stops everyone's heart for a minute, temporarily killing them and therefore allowing them to enter the Doom Tube.
 On the other side, Clark, Jon, Mary, Dinah and Darkseid unleash their rays on Erebos, creating a breach that Lobo is able to further extend.
 Damian and Cyborg enter the breach with Warworld.
 Damian reveals to Cyborg that Bruce hacked into his system years ago and how Damian was in control of it.
 Damian found the Life Equation in Cyborg and transferred it to himself, intending to detonate within Erebos.
 He ejects Cyborg from Erebos.
 Urged by Alfred, Jon enters Erebos to say goodbye and leaves just as the Equations detonate, creating a new universe.